Federal Realty Investment Trust (NYSE:FRT) Releases FY 2022 Earnings Guidance

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 18th.
-Stockholders of record on Monday, January 3rd will be given a dividend of $1.07 per share.
-The ex-dividend date of this dividend is Friday, December 31st.
-This represents a $4.28 dividend on an annualized basis and a dividend yield of 3.25%.
-Federal Realty Investment Trust’s payout ratio is currently 141.25%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, January 18th.
+Shareholders of record on Monday, January 3rd will be given a dividend of $1.07 per share.
+This represents a $4.28 annualized dividend and a dividend yield of 3.36%.
+The ex-dividend date is Friday, December 31st.
+Federal Realty Investment Trust’s payout ratio is 141.25%.

-A hedge fund recently bought a new stake in Federal Realty Investment Trust stock.
-OLD Mission Capital LLC bought a new stake in shares of Federal Realty Investment Trust (NYSE:FRT) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm bought 20,799 shares of the real estate investment trust’s stock, valued at approximately $1,527,000.
-Institutional investors and hedge funds own 84.73% of the company’s stock.
+An institutional investor recently raised its position in Federal Realty Investment Trust stock.
+Morgan Stanley lifted its holdings in shares of Federal Realty Investment Trust (NYSE:FRT) by 14.5% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 326,038 shares of the real estate investment trust’s stock after acquiring an additional 41,347 shares during the quarter.
+Morgan Stanley owned approximately 0.42% of Federal Realty Investment Trust worth $38,203,000 as of its most recent SEC filing.
+84.73% of the stock is currently owned by institutional investors and hedge funds.

 Federal Realty Investment Trust is an equity real estate investment trust, which engages in the ownership, management and redevelopment of high quality retail focus properties.
 The company was founded by Samuel J. Gorlitz in 1962 and is headquartered in North Bethesda, MD.